Your cart

 Details

-• Type: Latex hybrid mattress
+• Type: Latex hybrid (latex over coils)

-• Firmness: Medium-firm around 6.5 / 10
+• Firmness: Medium-firm (about 6.5/10)

-• Cover: Cool-to-touch knit fabric with breathable weave
+• Cover: Cool-to-touch knit

-• Edge support: Reinforced perimeter coils hold up under sitting and sprawled sleeping
+• Edge support: Reinforced perimeter coils

 Review Score